razorpay/blade/rfcs/2022-04-09-accessibility.md

 #### Best practices when using typography:  <!-- omit in toc -->

-- Always use the primary font (Lato).
+- Always use the primary font.
 It’ very readable if used in a hiererchy.
 - Make sure that the base font-size is used in the majority of the page.
 We’ve kept the base-font-size to 14px which works well with our use case.
 - Use larger font sizes on titles, and make sure to establish a hiererchy if there are more than 2 sections on a page so that user can easily scan the page.
 - Don’t use underlines in any state if they are not links.